cindyzhangxy/CaseReportCollective/README.md

 CaseReportCollective is a large-scale dataset of 85,961 open-access medical case reports automatically structured using large language models.
 The dataset was introduced in:

-**Zhang XYC, Wasserman W, Fong M, Zhu J. CaseReportCollective: A Large-Scale LLM-Extracted Dataset for Structured Medical Case Reports.
-BioNLP 2025.**
+**Zhang XY, Fong M, Wasserman W, Zhu J. CaseReportCollective: A Large-Scale LLM-Extracted Dataset for Structured Medical Case Reports.
+InProceedings of the 24th Workshop on Biomedical Language Processing 2025 Aug (pp. 249-262).**

 ## Overview